Home

 Sun., Oct.
 8

-Hemlock treatment project: SGH will partner with the U. S. Forest Service to treat or retreat the hemlocks on a designated Hemlock Conservation Area of the Chattooga River Ranger District.
+To be rescheduled Hemlock treatment project: SGH will partner with the U. S. Forest Service to treat or retreat the hemlocks on a designated Hemlock Conservation Area of the Chattooga River Ranger District.
 We will work in small teams including at least one experienced Facilitator to treat approximately 150 trees, applying Imidacloprid by soil injection.
 Project Details will be posted when available.

 The location is near Warwoman in Rabun County.